-Structural steel members shall be erected in a manner that will provide safety to the Contractor's forces, inspectors and the traveling public.
-Structural steel members shall be erected in a manner to prevent damage to all elements of the structure.
+Structural steel members shall be erected to prevent damage to all elements of the structure and in a safe manner.
+Structural steel members to which the erection specification applies are those members that bear on the substructure of a bridge.
 The primary members such as beams and girders shall be temporarily anchored and braced as they are erected to preclude detrimental movement in any direction, and to prevent overturning and buckling.
-Struts, bracing, tie cables, and other devices used for temporary restraint shall be designed to resist all loads imposed during each stage of construction until completion of the deck concrete.
+Struts, bracing, tie cables, and other devices used for temporary restraint shall be considered falsework and shall be designed to resist all loads imposed during each stage of construction until the deck concrete has attained the Field Compressive Strength shown in Table 601-1.